 - Krüger WH, Bohlius J, Cornely OA, et al.: Antimicrobial prophylaxis in allogeneic bone marrow transplantation.
 Guidelines of the infectious diseases working party (AGIHO) of the german society of haematology and oncology.
 Ann Oncol 16 (8): 1381-90, 2005.
 [PUBMED Abstract]

 - Apperley J, Carreras E, Gluckman E, et al., eds.: The EBMT Handbook: Haematopoietic Stem Cell Transplantation.
-Rev. ed.
-Paris, France: European School of Haemtology and European Group for Blood and Marrow Transplantation, 2008.
-Also available online.
-Last accessed February 27, 2013.
+6th ed.
+Paris, France: European School of Haemtology and European Group for Blood and Marrow Transplantation, 2012.

 - Leflore S, Anderson PL, Fletcher CV: A risk-benefit evaluation of aciclovir for the treatment and prophylaxis of herpes simplex virus infections.
 Drug Saf 23 (2): 131-42, 2000.
 [PUBMED Abstract]

 - Reusser P: Management of viral infections in immunocompromised cancer patients.
 Swiss Med Wkly 132 (27-28): 374-8, 2002.
 [PUBMED Abstract]

 - Naesens L, De Clercq E: Recent developments in herpesvirus therapy.
 Herpes 8 (1): 12-6, 2001.
 [PUBMED Abstract]

 - Jubelt B: Valacyclovir and famciclovir therapy in herpes zoster.
 Curr Neurol Neurosci Rep 2 (6): 477-8, 2002.
 [PUBMED Abstract]